 Summer is on the horizon and that means parents are scurrying to finalize summer camp placements.
-While we've got plenty of options in our Summer Camp Guide and Directory, you'd be hard-pressed to find a better full-summer deal than that offered by the New York City Parks Department, which is set to open it's low-cost camp lottery on March 1.
+While we've got plenty of options in our Summer Camp Guide and Directory, you'd be hard-pressed to find a better full-summer deal than the one offered by the New York City Parks Department, which is set to open a low-cost camp lottery on Friday, March 1.

-Read on for more details on this option that's budget friendly for mom and dad, yet full of over-the-top-fun for kids.
+Read on for more details on this summer camp option that's budget friendly but full of over-the-top-fun for kids.

 Camps are housed at select recreation centers, but campers spend plenty of time exploring the city all summer long.
 When they're not hanging at the centers doing arts and crafts or picking up computer skills, there are plenty of field trips, tons of time in the summer sun playing organized sports and field day games, hanging with Urban Park Rangers, and more.

-Lottery winners will be notified of their status the week of March 11 and will be required to complete registration by visiting the site where their child has been selected by Saturday, March 17 to complete their application, present their child's birth certificate, and make the initial $100 payment.
-A second payment of $250 and completed medical form is due on Saturday, April 7, and the final payment is due by Saturday, April 28.
+Lottery winners will be notified of their status the week of March 17.
+To secure a spot, a $100 deposit and copy of a birth certificate are due by March 23.
+A second payment of $250 and a completed medical form are due on April 13.
+The final payment of $150 ($225 for extended day) is due by May 4.
 All payments are non-refundable.

 Top photo by Daniel Avila/NYC Parks